Audi e-tron review - Reliability and safety

 Audi usually fares pretty well for reliability and safety, and given the e-tron is fully electric we expect this trend to continue

-As the Audi e-tron is so new, there is no specific reliability data as of yet.
-The fact it’s the firm’s first all-electric production model makes things even harder to predict, but Audi’s reputation precedes it – so we’ve few reservations in recommending the SUV form a dependability point of view.
+Although the e-tron is the German firm’s first all-electric production model, Audi’s reputation precedes it – so we’ve few reservations in recommending the SUV from a dependability point of view.

-The highest placed Audi in our 2019 Driver Power Survey owner satisfaction survey was the Q5 (37th) although various Volkswagen Group models – including the Skoda Octavia and SEAT Arona – placed further up the list.
-The manufacturer finished 16th overall, ahead of BMW and Mercedes, but behind Jaguar and Lexus.
+The highest placed Audi in our 2021 Driver Power survey owner satisfaction survey was the Q3 (22nd out of 75 cars), although various Volkswagen Group models – including the Skoda Karoq and SEAT Ateca – placed further up the list.
+The manufacturer finished 23rd overall, well behind Volvo and Mercedes.

 With regards to safety, the e-tron should prove a tough family car.
 It achieved full marks in the 2019 Euro NCAP safety test, and every version is fitted with Audi Pre-sense Front and Basic, Lane Departure Warning, Cruise Control and a speed limiter.
 It also gets a 360-degree parking camera and a host of airbags.